lambrack/GettingAndCleaningData/README.md

 ## About

-The `run_analysis.R` script takes as input the [Human Activity Recognition Using Smartphones dataset](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones), collates the `train` and `test` data, and outputs a tidy data set in the form of a .txt file.
+The `run_analysis.R` script takes as input the [Human Activity Recognition Using Smartphones dataset](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones), collates the `train` and `test` data, filters for specific columns, generates means per subject per activity, and outputs a tidy data set in the form of a .txt file.
 An example of the output can be seen as `tidy_data.txt`

 Details on the data, its variables, and the transformations performed, can be found in `CodeBook.md`